ariuna-systems/.github/profile/README.md

-# Welcome to Arjuna Systems
+# Welcome to Ariuna Systems

 Arjuna Systems is a technology startup focused on developing situational awareness platforms for regulated industries.